-Septic and onsite treatment system waste is domestic liquid waste generated from any septic and onsite wastewater treatment plants outside of Councils sewerage areas.
+Septic and onsite treatment system waste is domestic liquid waste generated from any septic and onsite wastewater treatment plants outside of Council's sewerage areas.
 These systems require regular routine servicing and cleaning by licensed service contractors.

 South Burnett Regional Council provides a septic and onsite wastewater treatment system waste disposal facility at the Kingaroy Wastewater Treatment Plant.
-Council receives septic and onsite treatment system waste at a fixed rate of \$28.00 per kilolitre for waste generated inside the South Burnett Regional Council areas, and \$123.00 per kilolitre for waste generated outside this area.
-Details of the locations of septic and onsite wastewater treatment system waste disposal facility and access requirements can obtained by contacting South Burnett Regional Council Customer Service Centre on 07 4189 9100.
+Council receives septic and onsite treatment system waste at a fee per kilolitre as determined annually in Council's Fees and Charges for waste generated inside the South Burnett Regional Council areas, with a different fee per kilolitre as determined annually in Council's Fees and Charges for waste generated outside this area.
+Please refer to Fees and Charges available on Council's website.

+Details of the locations of septic and onsite wastewater treatment system waste disposal facility and access requirements can be obtained by contacting South Burnett Regional Council Customer Service Centre on (07) 4189 9100.